-Creative Writing is designed to teach the craft of writing creatively the objective of the course to produce original work through the study of published authors with a wide range of styles, determined by the genre focus.
+Creative Writing is designed to teach the craft of writing creatively; the objective of the course to produce original work through the study of published authors with a wide range of styles, determined by the genre focus.
 These writing workshops will work on audience, point of view, tone, language choice, plot, character, setting, dialogue and description, depending on the overall form.
 Students may repeat the course depending on the subject matter, which will alternate between creative writing and the short story, the novel, poetry, drama and fan-fiction.
-Prerequisites: CM-104 AND CM-115 OR CM-106 AND CM-117.
+Prerequisites: CM-115, CM-117 OR CM-120; Course Type(s): Core curriculum course.